 On July 2, 2012, the Company entered into the July 2012 Private Placement pursuant to which it issued \$12,000 in principal amount of Senior Convertible Notes ("Senior Convertible Notes") that were due on September 1, 2013 (see note 3).
-Pursuant to ASC 815-40, due to the anti-dilution provision of the notes, the conversion feature of the notes is not indexed to the Company's own stock and should be bifurcated and recognized as a derivative liability in the consolidated balance sheets and measured at fair value.
-The notes bore interest at 8% per annum and were payable in twelve equal monthly installments of principal and interest beginning on October 1, 2012.
+Pursuant to ASC 815-40, due to the anti-dilution provision of the Senior Convertible Notes, the conversion feature of the Senior Convertible Notes is not indexed to the Company's owned stock and should be bifurcated and recognized as a derivative liability in the consolidated balance sheets and measured at fair value.
+The Senior Convertible Notes bore interest at 8% per annum and were payable in twelve equal monthly installments of principal and interest beginning on October 1, 2012.